-DHCF uses one conversion factor for in-District and out-of-District hospitals and one that is 2% higher for United Medical Center (based on its geographic location in an economic disadvantage zone).
-National Rehabilitation Hospital also has a separate conversion factor because of their significantly different cost structure and more limited array of outpatient services than that of the other hospitals.
-The values for the final conversion factors effective for fiscal year 2018 and fiscal year 2019 are shown in the table below.
+DHCF uses one conversion factor for in-District and out-of-District hospitals, one that is 2% higher for United Medical Center (based on its geographic location in an economic disadvantage zonei), and a separate one for National Rehabilitation Hospital because of their significantly different cost structure and more limited array of outpatient services than that of the other hospitals.
+The values for the final conversion factors effective for fiscal years 2020 and 2021 are shown in the table below.

-Conversion Factors FY 2019 FY 2018
+Conversion Factors FY 2021 FY 2020

-National Rehab Hospital \$187.29 \$150.59
+National Rehab Hospital \$361.99 \$193.81

-United Medical Center \$706.38 \$649.30
+United Medical Center \$837.84 \$742.05

-All Other Hospitals \$692.53 \$636.57
+All Other Hospitals \$821.41 \$727.50